-A never ending question for folks in the Customer Support world is: “How do we increase the quality of our replies?”.
-You want your customers to get the best possible service, and you want your agents to know how to provide that level of quality.
+A never-ending question for folks in the Customer Support world is: “How do we increase the quality of our replies?”.
+You want your customers to get the best possible service and your agents to know how to provide that level of quality.

 According to Dictionairy.com, quality is defined as follows:

 an essential or distinctive characteristic, property, or attribute:

 character or nature, as belonging to or distinguishing a thing: